 Disruptive Continuity – Solutions in(Form)ed via Iterative Digital Process

-In contemporary architectural education, students use digital tools to produce superficial models or visual representations of a built work; however in practice the digital model produces the constructed reality.
-Academia and practice are both being revolutionized via parametric tools allowing increased speed and variation, but they are still tools with limitations regarding the complexity of the problems they can resolve.
-This too could be said of architects, who without these tools, are limited by time and fee to explore solutions.
+In contemporary architectural education, students use digital tools to produce digital models that tend toward superficial or visual representations of a built work; however, in practice, the digital model produces the constructed reality.
+Academia and practice are both being revolutionized via parametric tools that allow for increased speed and variation.
+As our tools and ability to produce new and unique solutions increase, it is imperative that young architects learn how to rapidly evaluate and analyze solutions, altering and adapting them within a fluid process of making and discovery.

-My design process evolves within this context, using digital tools, in digital space, with digital fabrication methods foregrounding the architect’s decision making to simultaneously evolve with the project and new technologies.
-An architect draws from years of experience, tapping into information that cannot be quantified nor computed.
-This entangled evolution allows for experiential and intuitive knowledge to direct decisions within the multitude of specific, regulated and changing project requirements.
-Working in this way opens the project to emergent potentials, adaptable to chance and discovery, imbuing the architecture with these sensibilities.
 Critical to this process is an understanding of form.
-Form is understood within a complex set of interactions where the shape of matter and the ability to control its construction, lead to new spatial possibilities and imbedded intelligence within the form and the digital model that drives it.
-The individual decisions within the whole are used to maximize the opportunities to solve problems through design while further increasing coherence.
-Problems are understood within a field of relative relationships where the architect controls specifics at both macro and micro interactions, now primed to seek out new combinations where win-win solutions are manifested.
+Form operates within a complex set of interactions where the shape of matter and the ability to precisely control its construction, lead to new spatial possibilities and embedded intelligence within the form and the digital model that drives it.
+Individual decisions are used to maximize problem-solving opportunities while further increasing overall coherence.
+Problems are understood within a field of relative relations where the architect controls the specifics at both the macro and micro-interactions and where they are now primed to seek out new combinations where win-win solutions are manifested.